matthewhfreedman/Exploring-LTV-values-in-a-car-insurance-database/README.md

 ## DATA

-I found a dataset below which had been posted on Kaggle.
+I found a dataset which I linked to below which had been posted on Kaggle.
 It had previous been hosted on the IBM website however it has since beeen removed.
 It has lifetime values as one of the columns along with other columns associated with car insurance, e.g. car size, income and policy level.
 The link to the dataset is here https://www.kaggle.com/datasets/pankajjsh06/ibm-watson-marketing-customer-value-data/data Note that I developed the models without looking how other people had approached the dataset.
 I may, once published look at how others approached it.